Thabit-Mahmood/Polaris_Innova_Labs_V3/RAILWAY_DEPLOYMENT.md

 # Railway Deployment Guide

-## ✅ Build Fixed!
+## ✅ All Build Errors Fixed!

-The build errors have been resolved.
+All build errors have been resolved:
+- ✅ Type errors fixed
+- ✅ Suspense boundary added
+- ✅ Database directory auto-creation
+- ✅ Dynamic rendering for blog pages
+- ✅ Node 20 configured

 Your app is now ready to deploy on Railway.

 ## Quick Deploy Steps